runtechx/oss-stack/README.md

 Linux distribution.

-The goal is simple: take a freshly provisioned AlmaLinux server and have a real, working, production-capable service running on it in under 15 minutes — fully configured, firewall open, SELinux policies applied, and credentials saved to `/root/`.
+The goal is simple: take a freshly provisioned AlmaLinux server and have a real, working, production-capable service running on it in a few minutes — fully configured, firewall open, SELinux policies applied, and credentials saved to `/root/`.

 This is useful if you: